If you want a campfire when backpacking (and who wouldn’t!), then a decent saw with sharp teeth and a decent blade length is pretty much essential.

 This product is portable and lightweight and will make a great addition to your backpacking gear.
 Although it’s at the more expensive end of our list, it’s still not too pricey for a specialized item like this and should last with its protective pouch.

-This saw can cut through medium-sized tree branches for firewood with its triple-cut razor teeth hardened to stay sharp for smooth, fast sawing.
+This razor tooth folding saw can cut through medium-sized tree branches for firewood with its triple-cut razor teeth hardened to stay sharp for smooth, fast sawing.
 The ergonomic handle is comfortable to use, and the tool folds up into a compact shape to carry around with you.
-The fully hardened stainless steel blade measures 7.7 inches, and the saw weighs only 7.8 ounces.
+It has a 7.7 inch blade with hardened teeth and weighs just 7.8 ounces.

 As one of the cheapest folding saws on the market, the Flora Guard Camping saw is ideal for adventurers on a budget.
 It’s suitable for a number of activities when backpacking or camping, such as cutting a range of different types of wood, branches, and rope.
 The saw is small enough to fold away and carry in your bag or clip on to your belt.